SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Capability Definition

-In this section, we illustrate the definition of each capability:\\ C1-Object Recognition: Identify what the object is.\\ C2-Spatial Location: Localizing an object in space.\\ C3-Spatial Relationship: Understanding relative spatial position relationship.\\ C4-Size Comparison: Comparing the size relationship of objects.\\ C5-Counting: Count the number of objects and scenes.\\ C6-Function Knowledge: Understanding the function of objects.\\ C7-Multi-view Fusion: Understanding spatial information from multiple views\\ C8-Forward Thinking: Understand the forward instructions of user instructions and execute them.\\ C9-Reverse Reasoning: Understand the reverse instructions of user instructions and execute them. \\ C10-Situated Observation: Imagine standing in a designated position in space and observing and understanding the scene.\\
+In this section, we illustrate the definition of each capability:\\ C1-Object Recognition: Identify what the object is.\\ C2-Spatial Location: Localizing an object in space.\\ C3-Spatial Relationship: Understanding relative spatial position relationship.\\ C4-Size Comparison: Comparing the size relationship of objects.\\ C5-Counting: Count the number of objects and scenes.\\ C6-Function Knowledge: Understanding the function of objects.\\ C7-Multi-view Fusion: Understanding spatial information from multiple views\\ C8-Forward Thinking: Understand the forward instructions and complete tasks in the given space.\\ C9-Reverse Reasoning: Understand the reverse instructions and complete tasks in the given space. \\ C10-Situated Observation: Imagine standing in a designated position in space and observing and understanding the scene.\\